theodoreOnzGit/spiceSharpFluidFlowSolver/tests/systemCurveGeneratingSolver/README.md

 Which means that either we use this method to generate a systemCurve of approximate values, or we use asynchronous or parallel methods to really speed up calculations.

+### solutions to help speed up calculations.

+Mostly, the issue here has to deal with iterative calculations.
+That means for pipes in general, to get my mass flowrate given a pressure drop,

+one has to use MathNet Numerics methods to obtain pressuredrop by guessing flowrate, closer and closer until convergence is reached.

+The other way to do it is to use a systemcurve sort of method, which means i obtain a nondimensional graph of nondimensionalised pressure drop (Be_D) against Re for the given L/D ratio and obtain an interpolated graph.

+One question is what is the appropriate Re spacing for interpolation?

+For linear interpolation, the interpolation spacing is linear for linear systems.

+If y=5x, then one could use two points and interpolate between them as much as you wanted.

+This is the case for laminar region where Bejan number and Reynold's number are linearly related.

+For $y=5x^2$, then we have a different issue.

+We could also use linear interpolation, however, instead of interpolating between x and y, we can interpolate between $x^2$ and y.
+Thus we only need two points.

+It saves us a lot of RAM if we don't have to do linear interpolation over several points.

+This is good for the fully turbulent region or where K, the loss term, is the biggest.

+Here is where we have a $Be = k Re^2$ correlation.

+This template is good for fLDK type components.

+$$Be_D = 0.5 Re^2 (f \frac{L}{D} + K)$$

+However, for interpolations to be quick, one has to have a single dataset of Be vs Re.
+Or a function.

+I need to have a function of Re explicit in Be.

+I think three different interpolation schemes can be used.

+For linear regions, if we interpolate Re against Be, only two points need be used.
+This is for pipes.

+Yet in the space of all Reynold's numbers, it seems that a logarithm type interpolation would be more fitting.

+But let's start simple and see if it suffices.
+Just apply a linear interpolation and sample maybe at intervals of Re=100.

 # issues